Jammersplit/Randy.js/README.md

 Returns an array of length `numberOfSlices`, filled with positive random numbers that add up to `sumOfSlices`.
 Think getting sections of a line.

 `sumOfSlices` can be any positive number.
-Default value of `sumOfSlices` is 1, meaning the sum of all values in the array will be 1.
+Default value of `sumOfSlices` is 1, meaning the sum of all values in the returned array will be 1.

 The optional third parameter `maxSpread` controls how much difference is allowed among the generated array values.
 Expects a value from `0` to `1`, with `0` meaning all array values will be identical and `1` meaning the largest possible variance is allowed.
 Default value is `1`.

 > `numberOfSlices` should be any positive integer.
 Float numbers are rounded to the next smallest integer.

-> The function will not return 0 as one of the values.
-Due to rounding issues, the actual sum of the returned array values can be minimally higher or lower than the target sum.
+> The function will never return 0 as one of the values in the array.

+> Due to rounding issues, the actual sum of the returned array values can be minimally higher or lower than the target sum.

 ```javascript
 //EXAMPLE